What is the Scholarship For Service (SFS) program?

 What costs does the Jayhawk SFS program scholarship cover?

-Each undergraduate and master's student receives up to two years of scholarships - full tuition(16 hrs a semester for undergrads), $22,400/year stipend which is paid monthly over 10 months, $4000 for professional development, $2000 for books, and $3000 to cover health insurance.
-Ph.D. students receive support for three years, and receive a $34,000 stipend annually.
+Each undergraduate and master's student receives up to two years of scholarship support - full tuition(16 hrs a semester for undergrads and up to 9 hrs for MS), $22,400/year stipend which is paid monthly over 10 months, $4000 for professional development, $2000 for books, and $3000 to cover health insurance.
+Ph.D. students receive support for three years, with a $34,000 annual stipend over 10 months.

 What is the shortest period for which I may be funded?